ResearchComputingServices/srna/README.md

     *pip install -r requirements.txt*
  7. The program to be run is *main.py* and the parameters that it receives are below.

-**Note: Steps 1, 4 and 6 will be executed the first time the sRNA program will be run.
+**Note: Steps 1, 4 and 6 will be executed the first time the CAREn will be run.
 Afterwards, only execute steps 2, 5 and 7.**

 Here is the order in which the program receives the parameters: